Bound-state confinement after trap-expansion dynamics in integrable systems: Introduction

-Finally, we show that bound-state confinement has striking consequences on the dynamics of entanglement entropy.
+Finally, we show that bound-state confinement and deconfinement are sharply reflected in the dynamics of the entanglement entropy.
 First, within the quasiparticle picture for entanglement dynamics~\cite{calabrese2005evolution,fagotti2008evolution,alba2017entanglement}, entanglement is created in region $A$.
 Transport between $A$ and the rest does not generate new entanglement, but entanglement is simply ``transported'' from $A$ to the rest~\cite{alba2021generalized}.
 We focus on the full expansion of the N\'eel state.
 We numerically show that the hierarchical emission of bound states of different sizes is reflected in a multistage growth of the entanglement entropy.

 The manuscript is organized as follows.
 In section~\ref{sec:prot} we introduce the $XXZ$ spin chain and the out-of-equilibrium protocols.
-In section~\ref{sec:tba} we review the Thermodynamic Bethe Ansatz of the model.
+In section~\ref{sec:tba} we review the Thermodynamic Bethe Ansatz ($TBA$) of the model.
 In section~\ref{sec:ghd} we discuss the Generalized Hydrodynamics ($GHD$) approach.
 In section~\ref{sec:conf} by using the $GHD$ approach, we investigate bound-state confinement.
 In particular, in section~\ref{sec:ghd-num} we provide numerical $GHD$ results confirming bound-state confinement after the expansion of the $p$-N\'eel states.
-In section~\ref{sec:numerics}, we discuss numerical $tDMRG$ results for the trap-expansion dynamics.
+In section~\ref{sec:numerics}, we discuss numerical $tDMRG$ results for the expansion dynamics.
 In particular, in section~\ref{sec:check-ghd} we discuss the validity of the $GHD$ approach.
 In section~\ref{sec:full} and section~\ref{sec:cut-quench} we provide $tDMRG$ data for the full-expansion dynamics and the cut protocol (see Fig.~\ref{fig0:quench} (a) and (b)), respectively.
 In section~\ref{sec:ent}, we focus on the entanglement entropy after the full-expansion protocol.
 We conclude and discuss future directions in section~\ref{sec:concl}.
+In~\ref{app:tba_gge} we discuss the $TBA$ derivation of the $GGE$ for homogeneous quenches.
+In~\ref{sec:bond} we discuss the convergence of the $tDMRG$ method.